ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab1.md

 3\.
 To quickly see what the processors are doing and the information on their faces, right click on the graph, click the **refresh status** button ![refresh_nifi_iot](/assets/learning-ropes-nifi-lab-series/lab1-build-nifi-dataflow/refresh_nifi_iot.png)

+There are two options for checking that the data stored in the destination is correct.
+Option 1 is to navigate by terminal to the folder where NiFi stores the data.
+Option 2 is to use Data Provenance to verify the data is correct.

+### Check Data By Terminal (Option 1)

 4\.
-To check that the data was written to a file, open your terminal.
+To check that the data was written to a file, open your terminal or use NiFi's Data Provenance.
 Make sure to SSH into your sandbox.
 Navigate to the directory you wrote for the PutFile processor.
 List the files and open one of the newly created files to view filtered transit output.
 In the tutorial our directory path is: `/tmp/nifi/output/filtered_transitLoc_data`.

 ~~~
 cd /tmp/nifi/output/filtered_transitLoc_data